MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/goods-receipt-management.md

 ### Select a goods receipt

 From the _Select recent goods receipt_ drop down list, you can see a list of previous goods receipts that you have interacted with.
-You can choose one from the list, and it will load the data for that goods receipt.
+You can choose one from the list, and it loads the data for that goods receipt.

 ### Search for a goods receipt

 If you have not interacted with the goods receipt, and you don't know the exact number, you can search for a goods receipt.
-Click the funnel icon, shown below in the red box.
+Select the **funnel** icon to open the goods receipt search screen.

-This will open the goods receipt search screen.
-Here you can search by any individual field or a combination of _Vendor_, _Purchase order_, Movement type_and_Posting date range_.
-After entering your desired selection criteria, click the **Search** button and your results will be displayed.
-Select the goods receipt you would like to see, and it will be displayed on the goods receipt overview screen.
+The goods receipt search screen allows you to search by any individual field or a combination of _Vendor_, _Purchase order_, Movement type_and_Posting date range_.

+1. Enter your desired selection criteria.
+1. Select the **Search** button to display your results.
+1. Select the _goods receipt_ you want to see displayed on the overview screen.

 ### Enter a goods receipt